ninjarlz/discount-management/README.md

 ### Authentication

 Contains configuration for `dev` profile that exposes mocked OAuth2 JWT token endpoints.
-The behaviour of mocked authorization server can be configured via the following set of properties:
+The behaviour of the mocked authorization server can be configured via the following set of properties:
 ```
 dev-mode:
   mock-auth-enabled: true